This website uses cookies. Continue browsing if you consent to this, or view our cookies policy.

 Crown Estate Scotland is not, does not wish to be, and cannot be responsible for everything that happens during the course of a tenant’s operation.
 Those things remain the responsibility of the tenant.

 Our agreements include clauses that require leaseholders to comply with all relevant legislation and to indemnify Crown Estate Scotland from any claims resulting from their occupation of the subjects of let.
-Occupiers also have duties under H&S legislation for protection of the public who might enter their land or premises.
+Occupiers also have duties under health and safety legislation for protection of the public who might enter their land or premises.

-The primary piece of health & safety legislation is the Health & Safety at Work etc. Act 1974, (HASAWA).
+The primary piece of health and safety legislation is the Health & Safety at Work etc. Act 1974, (HASAWA).
 It places broad duties on an employer to ensure, so far as reasonably practicable, the health, safety and welfare of its employees.
-It also places broad duties on the employer and the self-employed (including the CES), to ensure, so far as reasonably practicable, the health & safety of people who are not employed by them, but who are affected by its undertaking and by the conduct of its undertaking.
+It also places broad duties on the employer and the self-employed (including Crown Estate Scotland), to ensure, so far as reasonably practicable, the health and safety of people who are not employed by them, but who are affected by its undertaking and by the conduct of its undertaking.

-If any partner has any concerns about any Crown Estate Scotland asset, and their Health & Safety responsibilities, tenants should raise them with:
+If any partner has any concerns about any Crown Estate Scotland asset, and their health and safety responsibilities, tenants should raise them with either:

-• The appropriate contact within Crown Estate Scotland, or
+- the appropriate contact within Crown Estate Scotland

 Please see our contact page for more information.